Mastering Ultra Marathon Training: Fuel, Mindset, and Smart Pacing Strategies

 3. Cool-down: 5 min very easy jog.

-Set a timer to vibrate when each interval ends – this is the real‑time feedback that keeps you honest without glancing at a screen.
+Set a timer to vibrate when each interval ends.
+This keeps you accountable without demanding a screen check.

-Ultras feel intimidating because they ask us to think far beyond the familiar 5‑km loop.
+Ultras feel daunting because they ask us to think far beyond the familiar 5-km loop.
 By segmenting the distance, personalising pace zones, adapting training on the fly, and feeding the body at regular intervals, the mountain becomes a collection of stories you get to write yourself.
-The tools that let you create, adjust and share those stories are simply extensions of the runner’s own intuition.
+The tools that let you create, adjust, and share those stories are extensions of the runner’s own instinct.

-Happy running – and if you want to put this into practice, give the “Zone‑Flow” workout a go tomorrow.
-Feel free to tweak the zones to suit your own numbers, and share what you learn with the community.
+Happy running.
+If you want to put this into practice, give the “zone-flow” workout a go tomorrow.
+Tweak the zones to suit your own numbers, and share what you learn with the community.
 The trail is waiting, one segment at a time.

 References